My London and Leeds therapeutic nutrition practice, exploring and creating a healthier relationship between mind, body and food

 If you and I agree during enquiry phase that the way I work is right for you, the next step would be to arrange an appointment where a detailed assessment of your situation, needs, what you want to achieve and in what time frame will be discussed.

-I provide counselling for food and nutrition at my practice in Leeds and help adult clients with:
+I provide counselling for food and nutrition in London and Leeds and help adult clients with:

 Understanding and managing eating disorders, such as: